NoSeals/OP_WLTA/README.md

 ## About Me:

 In my real life, I am a biostatistician with a deep passion for data visualization.
 Thus, it was only natural to combine my skills with the art of graphical representation.
 I love generative art, and I consider data visualization, especially artistically crafted data visualization, to be a powerful means of not only creating art but also conveying complex information in a beautiful and simple way.
-With my artistic portrayal of data, I aim to unite joy in aesthetics and information.
+With my artistic portrayal of data, I aim to unite aesthetics and information.

 ## Some last words: